Deeeep-Reef-Client/plugins-api/README.md

 - `startup`: Executes code on app startup in index.js
 - `preload`: Executes code on preload.js start
+- `domloaded`: Executes code on DOM content loaded after all DRC scripts have run
 - `game`: Executes in main world after game has loaded.
 Will have access to game API but will NOT have access to Node

 ```json